purin-san/cinnamon-latte-setup/README.md

 You should see a dock appear under your Cinnamon panel.

+> Launching Latte Dock will probably cause the following warning:
+> ```bash
+> Gtk-WARNING **: Theme parsing error: gtk.css:7470:228: Missing closing bracket for :not()
+>```
+> At line 7470, character 228, there's a :not() selector that's missing a closing bracket.
+> This is nothing detrimental, and can be ignored for now.
+(Currently too busy to add a fix to the guide, will add later)

 8. **Add Necessary Widgets**

 - Right-click the Latte dock and click on `Add Widgets`